 If it’s a thermistor issue, the Gas Safe engineer will try to see if it needs fixing, but in most cases, it just needs to be replaced.

 You might have to consider a new boiler.
-In the end, if your boiler is more than 10 years old, it’s advisable to replace it with a newer model.
+In the end, if your water heating appliance is more than 10 years old, it’s advisable to replace your boiler with a newer model.
 Modern boilers withstand higher pressures and will also alert you in times when you need to call a heating engineer before the situation becomes hazardous.

 How to prevent your boiler from overheating